UNSW-CEEM/nempy/docs/source/intro.rst

 and loads, capacity and ramp rate constraints, loss factors, regional energy and FCAS markets, interconnectors and generic constraints.
 Additionally, a module has been developed for downloading data from the Australian Energy Market Operator's (AEMO) NEMWeb data portal and preprocessing this data for compatibility with the nempy SpotMarket class.
-The historical_inputs module has not been fully added to the reference documentation yet, but its use is demonstrated in the examples provided.

 Note
 ----
 nempy is still in the initial stages of development and no stable version has been released yet.

 The next priorities for development are:
- - documenting the historical_inputs module
  - adding several features to the historical inputs module to allow for time sequential recreation of historical dispatch, primarily this involves adding support for preprocessing historical STPASA